 The new service system was designed to ensure that service quality and safety are maintained.
-Our report provided analysis, findings and specific recommendations regarding six key aspects:
+AHA’s report provided analysis, findings and specific recommendations regarding six key aspects:

-Following our final report, the Victorian Government has announced funding of $3.4 million to expand the Victorian health system’s capacity to support trans and gender diverse people.
+Our final report is available at the Victorian Government website.
+Following this report, in 2018 the Government announced funding of $3.4 million to expand the Victorian health system’s capacity to support trans and gender diverse people.
 This includes funding for professional development and peer support services, all of which reflect our key recommendations.

 In 2017, the Victorian Government commissioned the Australian Healthcare Associates to review the trans and gender diverse health system and determine the need for better access to appropriate and timely health, wellbeing and support services.